 If it’s not open, you will feel a dent in the side of the cup or a fold around the rim.

 2. You have a menstrual cup air bubble

 An air bubble can occur when you have air in your cup that does not go out on it’s own through the vent holes.
 I notice that this happens if I allow the cup to open early, especially a softer cup, and push it into place.
 A few minutes later, sometimes longer, I get a painful sensation that goes away after the air bubble is released.
 Read more about menstrual cup air bubbles.
 This is often a one-time sensation and isn’t long lasting like some of the other causes for menstrual cup pain.

 3. The cup is too firm

 If you have a sensitive interior, the firmness of your cup may be the reason your menstrual cup hurts.
+For me, a cup that’s too firm can cause cervix pain that shoots up into my stomach and some pretty terrible cramping.
 While some cups are more firm than others, like the very firm Selena Cup and the Lunette Cup size 2, there are many softer versions made for sensitive interiors like the LouLou cup.
-Downside to soft menstrual cups?
-They can be harder to get open and stay open during physical activity like running or swimming.
+The downside to soft menstrual cups?
+They can be harder to get open to begin with and stay open during physical activity like running or swimming.

 4. The cup is touching your cervix

 Your vagina begins where you can see the opening at your vulva and ends at your cervix.
 Your cup lives somewhere in-between.